 Emile's Backstory

-Warnings for mentions of ableism (particularly that which utilizes verbal abuse and emotional manipulation), mentions of child neglect/verbal abuse, and a smaller warning for disordered eating.
+Mentions of ableism (particularly that which utilizes verbal abuse and emotional manipulation), mentions of child neglect/verbal abuse, and a smaller warning for disordered eating.
 If any of these topics make you uncomfortable, then I recommend skipping out on this one.

 Also, this should go without saying, but me writing about certain actions does not equal me condoning them.
 Not every story involves the big bad getting thrown to their death at the end, and this story especially is meant to simulate the history of a real (fictious) band.
 And keep in mind that Emile is only one character within a larger story that I created with a few friends for fun.
 I am by no means planning to expand this beyond a few bits of writing practice.
 Cheers,